sflavelle/writing/Shorts and One-Shots/you-find-a-dead-link.md

 '*...*'

+You also picked up the Travel Medallion, examining it, wondering how to use it to return to this point later.
+You tried a few methods, but it was as you held it in your hand while thinking of the crater where you stood that its details glowed in Sheikah Blue, and you felt a reassurance that you could return there as you wished.

 You made sure everything was secure on your person and, after a deep breath, tapped the warp icon on the Slate.

 Immediately you felt yourself being lifted gently off the ground, a strange noise of rushing wind in your ears as your surroundings disappeared into light blue light.